day8/re-frame/docs/Flows.md

 Notes:
 - `:inputs` is a mapping from keywords to `app-db` paths
-- When the values at the `:inputs` paths change, the `:output` function is called to calculate a new derived value.
+- When the values at the `:inputs` paths change, the an `:output` function is called to calculate a new derived value.
 It is called with two args:
-    - the previously calculated derived value
+    - any previously calculated derived value
-    - a map with the same keys as `:inputs`, and for each the current value at the path.
-So, in the example above, it is `:w` and `:h` keys.
+    - a map with the same keys as `:inputs` and, for each, the current value from `app-db` at that path.
-- The newly calculated derived value (`width` - the output of the function call) is put back into `app-db` at `:path`
+- The newly calculated derived value (`width` in the example - the output of the function call) is put back into `app-db` at `:path`

 ## When Does This All Happen?